linroger/Wealth-of-Nations/International Finance/Navigating Big Debt Crises/War Economies and Hyperinflation.md

 # War Economies and Hyperinflation

-Here is my analysis of the text,  presented as a nested markdown set of lecture notes:

 1. **The Nature of War Economies and Their Aftermath:**

 	- War economies differ drastically from peacetime economies,  impacting production,  consumption,  and financial metrics.